WDI-SEA/interview-questions/readme.md

 Things we hate:
--harder to debug, the compiled code can be hard to read -the complied code isn't the code we wrote
+-harder to debug, the compiled code can be hard to read -the complied code isn't the code we wrote -preprocessors add an extra step in our workflow
+-adds a learning overhead to the project
   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 You might have to import the fonts first before using it.